rehierl/node-tree-outliner/3-4-0-design-6.md

 Note that, by this definition, the terms "inner section" and "subsection" are synonymous and independent of any section hierarchy.
 In addition to that, the term "parent section" may refer to multiple different sections.
-That is, a subsection does not necessarily have a single, unique parent section.
+That is, a subsection does not necessarily have a single unique parent section.

 **CLARIFICATION**
 The intersection of a subsection with its parent section is always identical